 But while London ultimately shunned the grid, parts of the then English colonial empire were, famously, set to embrace the style.

 “First time I read the sandwich-board guy’s story I thought to myself: sounds like Philly.
 Sounds like Manhattan”, writes Macks.
 “And that set me thinking”.

 To follow Mack’s reasoning we must leap from city planning to quantum mechanics.
-The ‘many-worlds’ theory states that every moment in history is a possibility, and that many, perhaps infinite, alternative universes have forked from the differing outcomes of these possibilities, and exist parallel to our own.
+The ‘many-worlds’ theory states that each point in spacetime is the sum of its countless possibilities, and that many, perhaps infinite, alternative universes have forked from the differing outcomes of these possibilities, and exist parallel to our own.

 Macks continues: “God/the Cosmos knows I’m only roughly half a quantum physicist.
 But what if something’s going on here?”

-Property rights – and a fondness, perhaps, for a street layout that reflects a self-image of the pell-mell thrust and labyrinthine intricacies of City finance – helped ensure the survival of London’s medieval street pattern.
+Property rights (and perhaps City finance’s attachment to a layout suggestive of pell mell thrust and labyrinthine intricacy) helped ensure the survival of London’s medieval street pattern.